lee-man/movenet-pytorch/README.md

 The original model, weights, etc. was created by Google and can be found at [tf hub](https://tfhub.dev/google/lite-model/movenet/singlepose/lightning/3).

-I will only released the model definition and pose decoding part of Movenet.
+I only release the model definition and pose decoding part of Movenet.
 No weights will be provided.

 Portions of the code in this repo are borrowed from the following repos:
 1. [Centernet](https://github.com/xingyizhou/CenterNet) for prediction heads.